 Let's start by getting you to the right place:

 If you’re ready to move home and you’re looking for a new mortgage deal, our home mover mortgage should suit your needs.
 You can use our home mover calculator to find out more about the mortgage options available to you and what your monthly payments might look like.

 If you have a mortgage with a different provider and are thinking of moving your mortgage to us, then remortgaging could be the right choice for you.
 Use our remortgage calculator by entering information about your current mortgage to find new deals to suit your needs.

-If your existing Halifax mortgage is coming to the end of its term and you're ready to switch to a new deal you can use this calculator.
-You'll need to know your mortgage account number to use the calculator.
+If your existing Halifax mortgage is coming to the end of its term, you might like to switch to a new deal.
+You'll need to have your mortgage account number to hand.

 Buying another home calculator

 Already own a home and looking to buy an additional property for yourself that won’t be rented out (buy to let)?
 Use our calculator to find out more about the mortgage options available to you.

 You could lose your home if you don’t keep up your mortgage repayments